Kitware/CMake/Help/command/ctest_update.rst

   the new revision of the repository and any conflicting files that were found.

-The update always follows the version control branch currently checked out in the source directory.
-See the :ref:`CTest Update Step` documentation for information about variables that change the behavior of ``ctest_update()``.
+By default, the update follows the version control branch currently checked out in the source directory.
+The ``VERSION_ONLY`` and ``VERSION_OVERRIDE`` options instead record revision information without changing the source tree.
+See the :ref:`CTest Update Step` documentation for information about further variables that change the behavior of ``ctest_update()``.